 For glue down application over gypsum or lightweight concrete, the same 2,500 PSI rating is required.
-(See floating installation section for installation over lightweight substrates).

-NOTE: Some adhesive systems have primers and adhesives that are suitable for use over gypcrete or lightweight concrete and may have different PSI compressive strength requirementc.
+NOTE: Some adhesive systems have primers and adhesives that are suitable for use over gypcrete or lightweight concrete and may have different PSI compressive strength requirement.
 Adhesive Manufacturer is responsible for performance of their systems over gypcrete or lightweight concrete.
 Remove all paint, oil, existing adhesives, wax, grease, dirt, sealers, and curing compounds.
 Do not use solvent-based strippers under any circumstances, as residual solvents can prevent the satisfactory bonding of the vapor barrier and adhesive systems.
 It is important to ensure a long-lasting bond between the adhesive, the concrete, and the boards.